Home

 Since retirement it has been displayed at Chrysler events (70K JPEG) and as of 2008 belongs to Cecil DeLoach at Hook and Ladder Winery in California (see The FC Connection.)

 John Bean 200 Series An advertisement for the John Bean 200 Series (140K JPEG) boasts of "fire-killing wallop with the scat and mobility of a sports car."
-It lists Model 200FJ as carrying a 200-gallon tank on the FC-170 chassis, although an illustration shows an FC-150.
+It lists Model 200FJ as carrying a 200-gallon tank on the FC-170 chassis, although the illustration shows an FC-150.

 These mini-pumpers used a high-pressure pump and fog nozzles, which "stretches 200 gallons of water a long way."
 John Bean promoted their high-pressure-fog system extensively from the 1940s to the 1960s.